change-metrics/monocle/README.md

 `gitlab_token` might be specified to use an alternate environment variable name to look for the token value.
 Default is "GITLAB_TOKEN"

-Note that this crawler is managed by the `crawler` container.

 ##### TaskData